ashiishme/gatsby-theme-terminal/README.md

 # Installation

 To install this theme, you will need a starter Gatsby site.
-Make sure you have Gatsby CLI installed.
+Make sure you have [Gatsby CLI installed](https://www.gatsbyjs.com/docs/reference/gatsby-cli/).

 ## Getting started with Gatsby

-Create a new site
+Create a new site using Gatsby CLI:

 ```bash
 gatsby new my-app https://github.com/gatsbyjs/gatsby-starter-hello-world